< back to all articles

 However, if you come at them with great visual storytelling techniques, done as the ones we’ve shown above, you stand to be one of the very few companies that will be recognized and get actual consideration.
 And as we know, this means you are halfway home already.

 Once you have their attention and keep to what we’ve told you before, you will focus on them more than yourself, and thus, you will engage their emotions.
 With powerful and creative storytelling, you will be able to choose and shape the emotions the customer feels about your brand, product, and company instead of letting them fall where they may.
 In this way, you gain an exponential increase in how likable and trustworthy your company is to prospective buyers.
-They will relate to the characters and the story, seeing themselves in the people you’ve previously helped - and thus recognizing you are well capable of solving their problems.

 As this recognition dawns on them, you show that you recognize their particular pain points and already have solutions for them.
 You will be able to drive home your simple brand message and show off core differentiators, saying in effect, “We see you, and unlike all other companies, we can help you - just like we have already helped those people.”
 This makes your company unique in their eyes, further amplifying their awareness and trust in your particular technological solutions.

-Dont's of effective visual storytelling
+Dont's of effective visual business storytelling

 OK, OK.
 So it’s all do this and do that.
 Surely, there are some don’ts as well?